opportus/blog/README.md

 ## About Hedo

-Hedo is (at least at this time) a lightweight framework I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />
+Hedo is a simple, lightweight and flexible framework I've written as a school project but that I maintain and develop as I use it for my personnal projects.<br />

 ### The View System

-Architecture purists would argue that it's MVP and not MVC, however, I find it much more natural and straightforward to implement and use the views this way...<br />
 You implement your views as dumb HTML templates.
 Then in your controller...

 ```php